IIosub/Readme-Generator-Project/README.md

 ## Demonstration Video

-For a detailed guide on how to use this application, click here https://drive.google.com/file/d/14UidmvfI6xQrGtYO8mCHaWr70vs4eUHU/view?usp=sharing to view the demonstration
+For a detailed guide on how to use this application, click on the link to view the demonstration: https://drive.google.com/file/d/14UidmvfI6xQrGtYO8mCHaWr70vs4eUHU/view?usp=sharing